 The sharply incurved rim makes the interior of this small bowl difficult to paint.
 The exterior of this bowl is also finely decorated.
 When seen from above, the combined view of external design framing the dramatic interior design is like looking into a jeweled Easter egg.
-Based on the visuals, I would grade this bowl “B.” I t is an experimental shape that shows Nampeyo playing with the relationship between form and design.
-That earns extra credit.
+Based on the visuals, I would grade this bowl “B.” As an experimental shape that shows Nampeyo playing with the relationship between form and design, it earns extra credit.

 2014-07 A++ Simplified “bird hanging from skyband” bowl

 I know of no better example of the visual power of Sikyatki Revival design than this bowl.
 Its simple, sophisticated design captures the essence of Nampeyo’s genius.
 The bowl is a touchstone of this collection.
-I am stunned every morning when I wake up and see its beauty.
+I am stunned every morning when I wake up, lie in bed, and see its beauty.

 2014-10 A Rectangular tile with polychromatic Polik’Mana